 Rana Mukerji, Sr. Vice President, Market Structures, NYISO

-Stephen Wemple, VP of Regulatory Affairs, ConEd
+Stephen Wemple, General Manager, Utility of the Future, ConEd

 Echo Cartwright, Director Climate Mitigation, The Nature Conservatory